yavarguliyev/invoice_hub_microservices_express_js/README.md

 # Project Overview

-##### This Node.js application is a monolithic architecture designed with extensibility and maintainability in mind.
-It uses TypeScript for strong typing and integrates several key technologies such as ExpressJS, PostgreSQL, Redis, REST API, clustering, and worker threads to ensure optimal performance.
-The application also applies multiple design patterns and software engineering principles to promote clean, maintainable, and testable code.
+##### This Node.js application is built using a microservices architecture, designed for scalability, modularity, and maintainability.
+It uses TypeScript for strong typing and integrates key technologies such as ExpressJS, PostgreSQL, Redis, Apache Kafka, REST APIs, and Docker to ensure optimal performance and flexibility in scaling individual services.
+The application applies multiple design patterns and software engineering principles to promote clean, maintainable, and testable code.

 ---